Miro0o/Docs-Notes/Macro-Knowledge/Economics & Finance/🏦 Finance & Financial Management/Finance & Financial Management.md

 ↗ [Securities Analysis and Investment](Financial%20Investment/Securities%20Analysis%20and%20Investment/Securities%20Analysis%20and%20Investment.md)

-### Financial Instrument
+### Financial Instrument (金融工具)
 Financial instruments are **assets or contracts used in financial markets for trading, investment, or managing risks**.
 They include equities, bonds, derivatives, and cash instruments.
 These tools allow investors and organizations to manage funds, gain returns, or hedge against potential losses

 > 🔗 https://en.wikipedia.org/wiki/Financial_instrument

-Financial instruments are monetary contracts between parties.
-They can be created, traded, modified and settled.
+**Financial instruments are monetary contracts between parties.** They can be created, traded, modified and settled.
 They can be cash (currency), evidence of an ownership, interest in an entity or a contractual right to receive or deliver in the form of currency (forex); debt (bonds, loans); equity (shares); or derivatives (options, futures, forwards).

 International Accounting Standards IAS 32 and 39 define a financial instrument as "any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity".

-Financial instruments may be categorized by "asset class" depending on whether they are foreign exchange-based (reflecting foreign exchange instruments and transactions), equity-based (reflecting ownership of the issuing entity) or debt-based (reflecting a loan the investor has made to the issuing entity).
+Financial instruments may be categorized by "asset class" depending on whether they are **foreign exchange-based** (reflecting foreign exchange instruments and transactions), **equity-based** (reflecting ownership of the issuing entity) or **debt-based** (reflecting a loan the investor has made to the issuing entity).
 If the instrument is debt it can be further categorized into short-term (less than one year) or long-term.
 #### Financial Instruments Types
 Financial instruments can be either cash instruments or derivative instruments:
 - Cash instruments – instruments whose value is determined directly by the [markets](https://en.wikipedia.org/wiki/Market_\(economics\) "Market (economics)").
 They can be [securities](https://en.wikipedia.org/wiki/Security_\(finance\) "Security (finance)"), which are readily transferable, and instruments such as [loans](https://en.wikipedia.org/wiki/Loans "Loans") and [deposits](https://en.wikipedia.org/wiki/Deposit_\(finance\) "Deposit (finance)"), where both borrower and lender have to agree on a transfer.